AgileRL/AgileRL/docs/api/algorithms/base.rst

 :class:`MutationRegistry <agilerl.algorithms.core.registry.MutationRegistry>` object that keeps a log of the network groups, optimizers, and the hyperparameters of the algorithm that the user wishes to mutate during training.

-We have base classes for single-agent and multi-agent algorithms, namely :class:`SingleAgentAlgorithm <agilerl.algorithms.core.base.SingleAgentAlgorithm>` and :class:`MultiAgentAlgorithm <agilerl.algorithms.core.base.MultiAgentAlgorithm>`, respectively.
+We have base classes for single-agent and multi-agent algorithms, namely :class:`RLAlgorithm <agilerl.algorithms.core.base.RLAlgorithm>` and :class:`MultiAgentRLAlgorithm <agilerl.algorithms.core.base.MultiAgentRLAlgorithm>`, respectively.

 Network Groups
 --------------